jean-luc-jucker/unfpa-migrant-stocks/README.txt

 Contents
 I advise you first take a look at 'unfpa.md', which contains the visualizations.
 I you want to have a look at the code and data:
 -'data' contains the raw data
--'rda' contains the clean data, both in rda. and csv. format -'unfpa.R' contains the code used to wrangle the data -'analysis.R' contains the code used to plot the data
+-'rda' contains the clean data, both in .rda and .csv format -'unfpa.R' contains the code used to wrangle the data -'analysis.R' contains the code used to plot the data